Debt Consolidation Care

 Installment Credit

-A credit account for which one pays the debt amount at specific intervals.
+A credit account on which one makes payments at specific intervals.

 Item-specific statement

-This statement provides details about a particular public record item in one's credit report.
+A statement which provides details about a particular public record item on a person's credit report.

 J